farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

 		Verify password:
 		Out[2]: 'sha1:67c9e60bb8b6:9ffede0825894254b2e042ea597d771089e11aed'

- d.2.
-Then we need to add the hashed password created in the last step above to `jupyter_notebook_config.py`.
+b.
+Then we need to make some modifications to `jupyter_notebook_config.py`.
 This file should be located at `~/.jupyter`.
 If this does not exit in your system, run the following command to generate a default one:

 		jupyter notebook --generate-config

 Then uncomment, add or change the following lines to `jupyter_notebook_config.py` in a text editor:

-		c.NotebookApp.password = u'sha1:67c9e60bb8b6:9ffede0825894254b2e042ea597d771089e11aed'
 		c.NotebookApp.ip = '*'
 		c.NotebookApp.open_browser = False
 		c.NotebookApp.port = 8888

-Then run `ipython notebook` on your VM and connect to your notebooks from your client brower by entering `http:\\vm_ip_addres:8888/tree` in your browser url box.

- d.3.
+If you created a hased password as outlined in step 1, you also need to add it to  `jupyter_notebook_config.py`:

+		c.NotebookApp.password = u'sha1:67c9e60bb8b6:9ffede0825894254b2e042ea597d771089e11aed'

+c.
 If you also would like to add SSL for more security when your browser sends your password to the VM, follow these steps:

  		openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mykey.key -out mycert.pem